inet-framework/inet/showcases/visualizer/osg/environment/doc/index.rst

 .. note:: For more information about the XML format in which the physical environment (geometry, materials, etc.) can be defined, see the NED documentation of the :ned:`PhysicalEnvironment` module.

-The two-dimensional projection of physical objects is determined by the :ned:`SceneCanvasVisualizer` module.
-(This is because the projection is also needed by other visualizers, for example, :ned:`MobilityVisualizer`.)
+The two-dimensional projection of physical objects is determined by the :ned:`SceneCanvasVisualizer` module (projection is also needed by other visualizers, for example, :ned:`MobilityVisualizer`).
 The default view is the top view (z-axis), but you can also configure side view (x and y axes), or isometric or orthographic projection.